| Enter your email address here: |

 No significant on-orbit problems with the orbiter were reported.

-STS 77 ended 29 May 1996 when Endeavour landed on Runway 33, Kennedy Space Center, Florida.
+STS 77 ended 29 May 1996 when Endeavour landed on revolution 161 on Runway 33, Kennedy Space Center, Florida, on the first opportunity at KSC.
+Orbit altitude: 153 nautical miles.
+Orbit inclination: 39 degrees.
 Rollout distance: 9,291 feet (2,832 meters).
 Rollout time: 42 seconds.
 Mission duration: 10 days, zero hours, 39 minutes, 18 seconds.
-Landed revolution 161, on the first opportunity at KSC.
+Miles traveled: 4.1 million.

 The flight crew for STS 77 was: John H. Casper, Commander; Curtis L. Brown Jr., Pilot; Daniel W. Bursch, Mission specialist; Mario Runco, Jr., Mission Specialist; Marc Garneau, Mission Specialist (CSA); Andrew S. W. Thomas, Mission Specialist.